What does it mean for digital asset management (DAM) software to be future-ready? What will DAM look like in 20 years?

 Today, the DAM market has matured significantly, but many of the pain points experienced by today’s enterprises across all sectors are the same: disorganized content, a lack of visibility into data that could have business value, and the need to re-use content for maximum efficiency.

 With so much technological development taking place in every area of our lives in the last 20 years, how can so many of the problems of the world’s first DAM conference remain unsolved twenty years later?
 The solutions built decades ago were built on legacy architecture that scaled only to a point, causing slowdowns and performance issues with large numbers of files or high file sizes.
 Metadata has become more complex, and SQL databases like those used by legacy systems don’t provide the flexibility or scalability to solve the biggest problems described at Annenberg.

 Bottom line: the blue-sky use cases of tomorrow have become today’s can’t-live-without technologies, and some of 1998’s biggest challenges are still tough for legacy vendors to overcome.

-Today’s modern DAM technologies have finally begun to fulfill the promises of twenty years ago, with scalable architecture that can handle a full range of digital assets, even as asset types become larger and more complex, with more complicated metadata.
+Today’s modern DAM technologies have finally begun to fulfill the promises of twenty years ago, with scalable content services architecture that can handle a full range of digital assets, even as asset types become larger and more complex, with more complicated metadata.

 For more information on how a modern DAM architecture can scale limitlessly — with over a billion assets tested — read our Nuxeo benchmark report, Scalability by Nuxeo.